 If you live in San Francisco, you may have seen one of these buses around town.
-For our first Out-of-Home campaign, where we can only make a brief, rolling impression, we thought it might as well be a slap in the faceーbut now that we have some space, here’s what we really mean by “enough of this sheet.”
+For our first Out-of-Home campaign, where we can only make a brief, rolling impression, we knew it needed to be boldーso we went with a literal slap in the face and a sharp, short line.
+Now that we have some space, here’s what we really mean by “enough of this sheet.”

 Why it’s time for a new doc.

 Documents and spreadsheets haven’t changed in 40 years.
 That’s right — we said it.

 VisiCalc, invented in 1978, next to a Google Sheet.
 The interface changed, and we went from desktop to the cloud, but the core primitives are the same.
 (We still reference A1 and B2 in a spreadsheet — we call that Battleship.)

 The first spreadsheet was built for accountants in the 70s.
 Since then, the chrome has changed substantiallyーwe went from green screens to Windows GUIs to web-based interfacesーbut the core primitives are the same.
 For example, the grid layout, the way cells are addressed (A1, B3, etc., AKA “Battleship”), the formula language, etc.

 Similarly, word processors like Google Docs and Microsoft Word still hew to the analog metaphor of a sheet of paper.
 And that worked for a while — they worked hard to digitize analog mediums.
 Look at your browser; what percent of your tabs are documents and spreadsheets?
 It’s because docs are great, the ultimate technology.
 We love docs because they’re light and flexible.
 And unlike apps, anyone can make them.